 Please enjoy the contents of the BACKPACK.
 I’d also like to produce some ‘soft’ gamebook solutions that let you choose the level of spoiler you want.
 Starting with Skill recommendations to path hints to full decision trees and stats.
 So there may be something like that in future.
 Also I’ve given very short overviews of my gamebook experiences before which might be nice to present.
 I started writing a gamebook a while ago which is usually stalled.
 I have produced a few related meme-works.

 Thank you for reading/visiting.
-There are lots of people I could personally give thanks to but I should mention Jamie Fry at least for producing the price list that a lot of information came from for the basis of my own checklist.
-Other information came from Mark Lain, Paul Scanlan and many others.
+There are lots of people I could personally give thanks to but I should mention Jamie Fry for producing the price list that formed the basis of my own checklist, with additional input from Mark Lain, Paul Scanlan and many others.
 And again Jason Archer hosts this site.
 Thanks!

 If you have any suggestions, corrections or other feedback, it is welcome in the comments page here or find me in the facebook group!